rytsikau/ee.Yrewind/README.md

 ##### [**` -browser='c:\path\to\browser\file.exe' `**](#)

-Allows using of browser to get technical information about the live stream.
-For portable version, specify the full path to the executable file; for installed version, it is usually enough to specify the name of the browser.
+Allows to use browser to get technical information about the live stream.
+It can be useful if Yrewind can't get info about the stream on its own.
+The browser will be launched in headless mode.
+For the portable version, specify the full path to the executable file; for the installed version, it's usually enough to specify the name of the browser.
 Only Chromium-based browsers are supported - Chrome, Edge, Brave, Opera, Vivaldi, etc.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -browser='d:\My Portable Programs\Vivaldi\Application\vivaldi.exe'
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -browser=msedge